stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 ### a consistent user experience

-One beautiful thing about #stratapp is that the user experience was consistent as you moved across the four aspects mentioned above:
+A beautiful thing about #stratapp is that the user experience is consistent as you move across the four aspects mentioned above:

           task > meeting > strategic action > strategic objective

-The same user experience consistency applies to the other features inside #stratapp:
+The same consistency applies to the other features inside #stratapp:

           KPIs/OKRs / ideas / challenges / risks / project workboards